Motorcycle and moped tests

 - give you a pass certificate - you need to take this to the module 2 test

 If you’re upgrading your licence through ‘progressive access’, you must pass module 2 within 6 months.
-You have to pass module 1 again if you don’t.
+You have to pass module 1 again if you do not.

 You’ll have to book another module 1 test and pay again.
 You have to choose a date at least 3 working days away.